zephyrproject-rtos/zephyr/doc/guides/porting/shields.rst

 These files provides shield configuration as follows:

-* **<shield>.overlay**: This file provides a shield description in device tree format that is merged with the board's device tree information before compilation.
+* **<shield>.overlay**: This file provides a shield description in devicetree format that is merged with the board's devicetree information before compilation.

 * **dts_fixup.h**: This is a fixup file to bind board components definitions with